-All other animals inside campus buildings must have documentation approved and submitted to Human Resources prior to building entry.
+Other than service animals with service and vaccination tags, all other animals inside campus buildings must have documentation approved and submitted to Human Resources prior to building entry.

 Campus community members are encouraged to report to Campus Security any animals that misbehave or handlers who mistreat their animals.